-2. Recognize that the Toronto real estate market is more balanced these days and you aren’t in a power position anymore.
-If someone doesn’t want to pay you the $700K you want for your house today, you might not get $700K for your house next year either.
+2. Recognize that power in the real estate market regularly shifts from seller to buyer and back.
+You may not be in a power position.
+If someone doesn’t want to pay you the $900K you want for your home today, you might not get $900K for your house next year either.
 Your house is worth what someone is prepared to pay for it – and not a penny more.
 If you need to sell, listen to the market.

 3. Greed never pays.
-Sure, your neighbour may have sold their house for $200K over asking in March 2012, but that doesn’t mean there’s a Buyer prepared to pay that for your house today.
+Sure, your neighbour may have sold their house for $200K over asking last year, but that doesn’t mean there’s a Buyer prepared to pay that for your house today.
 If you need to sell, waiting for an arbitrary magic number may hurt you in the long run.
 If you’re just willing to sell, then it might make sense to wait – but there’s absolutely zero guarantee that you will get your magic price in the future.
-The days of the 12-person bidding war may be gone for the foreseeable future (and that’s not necessarily a bad thing).

-4. If you need to sell, don’t discount your price too low and too fast.
-The Toronto real estate market is still healthy.
+4. If you need to sell, don’t discount your price too low and too fast in response to shifts in the market.
+The Toronto real estate market is healthy and has proven resilient many times.
 But listen to the market.

 5. No matter if you’re willing or desperate to sell, make sure you know what’s really going on in your segment of the market and in your neighbourhood.
 There isn’t a one-size-fits-all market or strategy and you need to price accordingly.

 6. Don’t forget that real estate is a seasonal business December is generally the slowest month for sales.
 There’s nothing wrong with pulling your listing from the market for December and re-listing in the busier spring market.